adyo-git/weight-tracker/README.md

 - Weights can be edited by tapping an existing weight row
 - Weights can be deleted by swiping a weight row to the right

+A recording of the app is included in the root of the project named `Weight Tracker App Demo.mp4` and can also be found here: https://drive.google.com/file/d/1hqhn2H_LwbvL_rpFL4AJnId0RNlyFRtD/view?usp=sharing

 ## Getting Started

 - This project was built using clean architecture for scalability and maintainability.
 The layers are: